 The MSHCP does not identify any covered or special-status amphibian species as potentially occurring within the project site.
-Further, no amphibians or hydrogeomorphic features (e.g., perennial creeks, ponds, lakes, reservoirs) that would provide suitable habitat for amphibian species were observed on or within the vicinity of the site.
-Therefore, no amphibians are expected to occur.
+The project site does not support hydrogeomorphic features (e.g., perennial creeks, ponds, lakes, reservoirs) that would provide suitable habitat for amphibian species.
+Further, no amphibians were observed and all are presumed to be absent from the project site.